-- When making bone broths (a good source of some of these non-inflammatory amino acids including glycine), it’s important to simmer for no longer than 3 hours or you’ll degrade delicate amino acids, while increasing toxic free-radicals.
-A shorter simmer will however yield a less jelly-like consistency, so to increase the gelatinous nature of your broth but without damaging the nutrients, leave your broth (with bones in) to cool completely, lid on, on the bench over-night, before straining and refrigerating / freezing for storage.
+- When making bone broths (a good source of some of these non-inflammatory amino acids including glycine), it’s important to simmer for no longer than 3 to 4 hours or you’ll degrade delicate amino acids, while increasing toxic free-radicals.
+Stick to really gelatinous cuts (oxtails, lambs’ necks and chicken necks).

 - Make sure to dissolve gelatin until completely clear before using in food or it may cause gas / bloating.
 If your metabolism and/or gut lining is extremely damage, use home-made bone broth first: 1-3 cups per day minimum.

 - Start with 1 tbsp gelatin daily.
 If eating a large serve of meat, a good rule of thumb is to have 5-10 grams of gelatin at roughly the same time so that the amino acids enter the blood stream in balance.